 Anglers Lane was actually a lane running down from the High Street down to the River Fleet.
 This river rises on the Heath and runs through our area as you willl see below.
 Anglers Lane met it at the bottom of Willes Road.
 The river continues across Prince of Wales Road to run down behind the houses on the east of Castlehaven Road.

-(It used to run past the “Jolly Anglers” pub that was seriously unjolly and is now Nandos.)
+(Anglers Lane runs past what was the “Jolly Anglers” pub, that was seriously unjolly and is now Nandos.)

 Of immediate significance is that one of the inns mentioned above was The Castle which was still a pub fairly recently.
 When it was a pub, the back garden ran down to the Fleet river which was presumably clean enough to support angling.
 Lord Nelson allegedly stayed at the Castle Inn leading to predictable jokes about how he sat and reviewed the Fleet.

 It is now the rather smart office of Ringleys, the estate agents.
 They had taken over the derelict pub, pretty much smashed it up, although it was in a Conservation Area and, after a lot of local outrage, were forced by Camden council to spend a pots of money on its present very smart restoration.